lorenzoVwebDev/express-mvc-mongo-db/README.md

 # "mvc-mongo-db"
   A node web server based on MVC that serves log files and set the allowed origins/headers for CORS.
 It includes the error handling middleware at the end of the chain.
-It also performs api crud operations on the employees mysql table.
-Sign Up, sign in, log out and change password mvc for a complete authorization app.
+It also performs api crud operations on the employees with a MongoDB database.
+Sign Up, sign in, log out and change password mvc for a complete authorization app with a MongoDB database.
 Enhanced with jwt delivering and verification.
 User roles definition in sign up and roles verification with verifyRoles.js middleware.
 Roles definition into tokens.
 ## Features
 - mvc structure
 - Routing